Survivorship universal life insurance, should you buy it or an individual policy.

 Survivorship Life Insurance is also known as “second to die life insurance”.
 A survivorship policy insures two individuals, most of the time a husband and wife, under one life insurance policy.
 The death benefit is paid out to the policies beneficiaries, without a federal income tax, after the death of the second individual.

-This types of life insurance is mostly used for the payment of Estate Taxes, there are many more useful purposes for this kind of policy such as trust funding or possibly leaving behind money for surviving children with special needs.
+This type of life insurance is mostly used for the payment of estate taxes, there are many more useful purposes for this kind of policy such as trust funding or possibly leaving behind money for surviving children with special needs.